![]() | ![]() | ![]() | ![]() |

 Adults

 Romney has experience working in adult mental health within the health department (Outpatient Community Mental Health), working with parents and carers within the child protection system, and in private practice.
 He works with adults treating a range of mental health conditions including anxiety, depression, addiction, and personality disorders.
 Treatment typically involves a combination of psychological education, behaviour change strategies, relaxation strategies, learning new skills to manage thought processes, and building self-awareness.
 Sometimes treatment may also involve working through past traumatic experiences.
-Addressing issues such as anxiety and depression can help individuals move forward to live happier, more fulfilling lives.
+To read more about our trauma focused services please read the section called "Intensive EMDR", further down this page.
+Addressing issues such as anxiety, depression,and past trauma can help individuals move forward to live happier, more fulfilling lives.

 Couples